mgifford/drupal-security/src/drupal.rst

 By contributing the improved code upstream, you can avoid that often painful process.
-The peer review that comes with contributing your code back to the community is a secondary benefit: your codebase will become more robust because more people will understand it.
+The peer review that comes with contributing your code back to the community is a secondary benefit: your code base will become more robust because more people will understand it.
 Your `bus factor`_ (the number of people who can go missing from a project by either being hit by a bus or winning the lottery) will increase by releasing your code.
 Publishing the code elsewhere forces you